ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   been fetched, the record is safer to delete.

-  2. If proof fetching has failed, or is disabled, begin by deleting SCTs and Certificate Chains that have been successfully reported to the server.
-Because a submission is not counted as being reported unless it is sent over a connection using a different SCT, the attacker is faced with a recursive problem.
+  2. If proof fetching has failed, or is disabled, begin by deleting SCTs and Certificate Chains that have been successfully reported.
   Deletion from this set of SCTs should be done at random.
+For a client, a submission is not counted as being reported unless it is sent over a connection using a different SCT, so the attacker is faced with a recursive problem.
+(For a server, this step does not apply.)

-  3. Attempt to save any submissions that have failed proof fetching repeatedly, as these are the most likely to be indicative of an attack
+  3. Attempt to save any submissions that have failed proof fetching repeatedly, as these are the most likely to be indicative of an attack.

   4. Finally, if the above steps have been followed and have not succeeded in reducing the size sufficiently, records may be deleted at random.

+Note that if proof fetching is disabled (which is expected although not required for servers) -- the algorithm collapses down to 'delete at random'.

 The decision to delete records at random is intentional.
 Introducing non-determinism in the decision is absolutely necessary to make it